The Next Leg of the Race Scott Pauley

 • In this race you must know how to push yourself.
 There is no good time to quit this race.
 God put you in it and it is not over until you cross the threshold of His throne room.
 That is where the crowns will be handed out.
 An aged Paul wrote, “I press toward the mark for the prize of the high calling of God in Christ Jesus” (Philippians 3:14).
 So must we.

 • In this race you must know how to pace yourself.
 Patience!
 Every day and every mile will not be the same.
-Sometimes you don’t feel like running!
+Sometimes you do not feel like running!
 Those are the times that you must just keep putting one foot in front of another.
 Some days you may soar, others you may run, many you may walk – but keep moving forward (Isaiah 40:31).
 Wait upon the Lord for His strength and don’t stop.

 • In this race you must know how to prepare yourself.
 This principle is not just true early in your Christian life – it is every day!
 Runners know that daily preparation is necessary if you want to be ready to run.
 Every day we must feed on God’s Word, stretch our faith, and stay unencumbered by anything that would weigh us down (1 Corinthians 10:25-27).